Edible Garden Trail – Garden Host FAQs

 What has been the experience of the previous Hosts?

-This is the second year the Illawarra Edible Garden Trail has run, so we’ve provided a few testimonials from garden hosts from 2023 to give you an idea:
+This is the third year the Illawarra Edible Garden Trail has run, so we’ve provided a few testimonials from garden hosts from the last two years to give you an idea:

 “I had a ball.
 It was lovely to chat to everyone and to nerd out with other keen growers.
 The only downside was opening both days meant that I didn’t get to go out and see everyone else’s space.
 Looking forward to next year!”
 Claudia